samyouel84/mistral-chat/README.md

 # Mistral AI Chat

-Mistral AI Chat is a simple command-line interface for interacting with an AI model.
-It allows users to type messages and receive responses from the AI.
+Mistral AI Chat is a simple command-line interface for interacting with Mistral's large language models.
+It provides a clean interface for chatting with Mistral AI models like Mistral-7B, Mixtral-8x7B, or other Mistral-based models.
 The chat can be ended by typing 'exit'.

 ## Author